Guides for Parents

 The COVID-19 outbreak has led to new living, schooling and working arrangements that we have all had to cope with.
 We know that moving from regular on-campus school to a completely online learning environment changes established routines of everyone at home, not just our students.

 Online learning is a new experience for many of our parents, and no one has felt the impact of that switch more than the parents of our youngest students.
-To help support you during this challenging time, we have compiled a number of tips for parents to keep Early Years children well in mind, body and spirit.
+To help support you during this challenging time, we have compiled a number of tips for parents to keep DUCKS children well in mind, body and spirit.

 Online learning might be a new experience for many parents, especially those with younger children.
 Here you’ll find some common questions that parents might have and some recommended strategies to help ease the transition for both the students and their parents.